xwiki-contrib/cristal/api/etc/cristal-api.api.md

         authenticationManager?: string;
         storageRoot?: string;
     }): void;
-    // Warning: (ae-forgotten-export) The symbol "ConfigObjectType" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     setConfigFromObject(configObject: ConfigObjectType): void;
     // (undocumented)
     setupOfflineStorage(): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "storage" is marked as @public, but its signature references "Storage_2" which is marked as @internal
+    //
     // (undocumented)
     storage: Storage_2;
     storageRoot?: string;